Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 	P(\theta \mid D) = \frac{P(D_G, D_M \mid \mathcal{T}, \lambda, \gamma, p, t_0, \kappa, \Pi, \phi, \mu_G, \mu_M) P(\mathcal{T}, \lambda, \gamma, p, t_0, \kappa, \Pi, \phi, \mu_G, \mu_M)}{P(D_G, D_M)}
 %}

-We assume that the genetic and morphological likelihoods are independent and that all of the other model parameters are independent of each other, so we can factorise the likelihood and the prior.
+We assume that the genetic and morphological likelihoods are independent and that all of the other model parameters are independent of each other (except for the tree, which is generated by the FBD parameters), so we can factorise the likelihood and the prior.
 We also don't need to calculate {% eqinline P(D) %} when using MCMC to estimate posterior distributions, so what BEAST2 actually calculates is,

 {%eq
 	P(\theta \mid D) \propto P(D_G \mid \mathcal{T}, \kappa, \Pi, \mu_G) P(D_M \mid \mathcal{T}, \phi, \mu_M) P(\mathcal{T} \mid \lambda, \gamma, p, t_0) P(\lambda) P(\gamma) P(p) P(t_0) P(\kappa) P(\Pi) P(\phi) P(\mu_G) P(\mu_M)